On dispersive quantization and fractalization for the Kawahara equation: Introduction

-Furthermore, many authors showed that the striking quantization/fractalization dichotomous phenomenon at rational/irrational times appears in linear dispersive equations with integer coefficients polynomial dispersion relation on the torus.
-Under the assumption that the initial data is of bounded variation, Oskolkov \cite{Os} proved that at $t\in\pi\mathbb{Q}$ the solution of any linear dispersive PDEs on $\mathbb{T}$ (in particular the linear Schr\"odinger and Airy equations) is a bounded function with at most countably many discontinuities if initial data contain discontinuities.
-Whereas the solution is a continuous but nowhere differentiable function at $t\not\in\pi\mathbb{Q}$.
-Later, Kapitanski and Rodnianski \cite{KR} showed the solutions to the linear Schr\"odinger equation have better regularity at $t\not\in\pi\mathbb{Q}$.
-The quantization phenomenon at $t\in\pi\mathbb{Q}$ was explicitly expressed by Taylor \cite{Tay}.
-Indeed, he showed that the solution $e^{it\partial_{xx}}g$ is a finite linear sum of translates of the delta functions with the coefficients being Gauss sums if $g$ is the delta function.
-This result was generalized by Olver \cite{Ol} for arbitrary order linear dispersive PDEs whose dispersion relation is a polynomial with integer coefficients.
+Moreover, numerous researchers have demonstrated that the pronounced dichotomy between quantization and fractalization at rational versus irrational times is present in linear dispersive equations featuring polynomial dispersion relations with integer coefficients on the torus.
+Assuming that the initial data is of bounded variation (BV), Oskolkov \cite{Os} demonstrated that if the initial data includes discontinuities, then at $t\in\pi\mathbb{Q}$, the solution to any linear dispersive PDE on $\mathbb{T}$ (including the linear Schrödinger and Airy equations) remains a bounded function but may have a finite or countably infinite number of discontinuities.
+Conversely, at times $t\not\in\pi\mathbb{Q}$, the solution becomes continuous yet nowhere differentiable.
+Kapitanski and Rodnianski \cite{KR} subsequently found that the regularity of solutions to the linear Schrödinger equation improves at $t\not\in\pi\mathbb{Q}$.
+Taylor \cite{Tay} specifically detailed the quantization effect at $t\in\pi\mathbb{Q}$ by illustrating that when $g$ is the delta function, the solution $e^{it\partial_{xx}}g$ transforms into a finite linear combination of shifted delta functions, with coefficients composed of Gauss sums.
+Olver \cite{Ol} expanded this finding to include arbitrary order linear dispersive PDEs with integer coefficient polynomial dispersion relations.